I'm a loner, mostly,

 "Since wars begin in the minds of men, it is in the minds of men that the defenses of peace must be constructed."

 Twenty years later he became a war dissenter during the Vietnam era and became a vocal critic of the American government’s actions.
-As a poet and later Librarian of Congress, he knew that people’s liberties in a Democracy were most greatly threatened not from outside enemies, but rather by those from within who would be given reigns to lead in that Democracy.
+As a poet and later Librarian of Congress, he knew that people’s liberties in a Democracy were most greatly threatened not from outside enemies, but rather by those from within who would be, unfortunately, given the reigns to lead in that Democracy.
 He wrote:

 “…the survival of the American democracy depends less on the size of its military than on the capacity of its individual citizens to rely on the strength of their own thought rather than blind allegiance to the will of a single political party or, worse, a single charismatic figure.
 America is doomed if it’s people no longer question.
 We can’t know what we’re about, or whether we’re telling ourselves too many lies, unless we can hear one another think out loud.